 - Environmental Studies

-- Arts and Crafts: Modules of Home Economics, Art, Metalwork and Woodwork.
+- Arts and Crafts: Modules of Home Economics, Art, Engineering and Wood Technology.

 - Religious Education: Guest speakers come to the school and speak to the students on a wide range of topics.